*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 Filing a life insurance claim is one of the most difficult tasks one may face after the death of a loved one.
 It might worry the survivors that the loved one's value reduces to an amount by filing a claim.
 But, life insurance ensures that the deceased's family will not have to face financial troubles while coping with the death of a loved one.

 When the person assured dies during the Term of the policy i.e. before the date of maturity, proceeds under the policy as a claim, is payable to the beneficiary which is called a Death claim.
-The person entitled to the proceeds must complete certain forms giving due proof of the death and establishing the claimant's right to such proceeds.
+The person entitled to the proceeds must complete certain death claim forms giving due proof of the death and establishing the claimant's right to such proceeds.
 When filed with the company, the company is said to have received a death claim.

 There is another type of claim called as Maturity Claim in which the payment to the Life Insured at the end of the stipulated policy term is called maturity claim.